Empowering Scientific Workflows with Federated Agents: Introduction

 \section{Introduction}

 The desire to automate scientific processes has led to advancements in many fields, from artificial intelligence (AI)~\cite{zvyagin2023genslms} and computational workflows~\cite{deelman2009workflows} to research data management~\cite{bryce2012saasglobus} and self-driving laboratories (SDL)~\cite{abolhasani2023sdl}, but humans typically remain responsible for core aspects of the iterative research cycle, including hypothesis generation, experimental design, code development, and data analysis.
-Often, the \emph{human-in-the-loop} is the rate-limiting step in discovery.
-This friction increases as the scale and ambition of computational science endeavors grow and leads to inefficient use of research cyberinfrastructure---the federated ecosystem of experimental and observational facilities, data repositories, and high-performance computing (HPC) systems~\cite{osti2023iri}.
+Automated components stall as humans must trigger experiments, manage workflows, correct errors, and make menial decisions.
+This friction increases as the scale and ambition of computational science endeavors grow and leads to inefficient use of experimental and observational facilities, data repositories, and high-performance computing (HPC) systems.

-Intelligent agents, either as an individual system or composing larger multi-agent systems (MAS), rather than humans, can be the driving entities of discovery.
+Intelligent agents, either individually or composing larger multi-agent systems (MAS), rather than humans, can be the driving entities of discovery~\cite{pauloski2025agents}.
 Agents are independent, persistent, stateful, and cooperative---working together to achieve a predefined goal with only intermittent human oversight.
-The contemporaneous explosion of interest in multi-agent systems is largely a consequence of advancements in reasoning capabilities of the large language models (LLMs) often used to back AI agents.
-Expressing components of scientific applications as agents---programs that can perform tasks independently or semi-autonomously on behalf of a client or another agent---is powerful.
+The contemporaneous explosion of interest in multi-agent systems is largely a consequence of advancements in reasoning capabilities of the large language models (LLMs) often used to back AI agents~\cite{wei2022chain,wang2022self,sakarvadia2024towards}.
+Expressing components of scientific applications as agents---programs that can perform tasks independently or semi-autonomously on behalf of a user or another agent---is powerful.
 An agent manages its own local state and exposes a well-defined behavior.
 Agents can perform human roles in iterative scientific processes~\cite{wang2023scientific} or encapsulate research cyberinfrastructure (e.g., computational resources and procedures, experimental instruments, data repositories)~\cite{gao2024agents}.

-Significant progress has been made towards developing AI agents that can act on behalf of humans for such tasks as literature synthesis~\cite{lala2023paperqa}, hypothesis generation~\cite{google2025coscientist}, and data analysis and publication~\cite{ifargan2025autonomous}.
-However, existing agent frameworks (e.g., AutoGen~\cite{wu2023autogen}) are not ready to build and deploy agents that employ federated research cyberinfrastructure.
-New middleware is needed to enable \emph{agentic workflows} that seamlessly integrate experiment, observation, theory, simulation, AI, analysis, and more, as in \autoref{fig:ecosystem}.